sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/choro.png' | prepend: site.baseurl }}" alt="Choropleth Wizard" /></p>

 - **Column**
-  Select the column which you would like to display.
-It must be a number type in order to use the Choropleth visualization.
+Select the numeric value column(s) that you want to display.

 - **Quantification**
-  Choose the way that data is broken up in to buckets.
-Each one of the choices will change how your data is visualized and grouped.
+Choose the way that data is divided into buckets.
 You can select from: Jenks, Equal Interval, Heads/Tails, and Quantile.
-You can read more [here](http://blog.cartographica.com/blog/2010/8/16/gis-data-classifications-in-cartographica.html), or take a look at the descriptions below.
+Read more [here](http://blog.cartographica.com/blog/2010/8/16/gis-data-classifications-in-cartographica.html), or take a look at the descriptions below.

-  - The **Jenks** method aims to increase the standard deviation between each group of data, while decreasing the standard deviation within each group.
-In other words, it tries to make each group more similar to itself and very different from each of the others.
+  -**Jenks** method aims to increase the standard deviation between each group of data while decreasing the standard deviation within each group.
+In other words, it increases the similarity within a given group in conjunction with the differences from each of the other groups.
 The Jenks method does this by shuffling data across each group until it detects an optimization.
-  - **Equal interval** is probably the easiest to conceptualize, it simply takes the range of your data and divides the total range into equally sized subranges for your desired number of groups.
+  - **Equal interval** calculates the range of your data and divides the total into equally-sized subranges for your desired number of groups.
-  - The **Quantile** method creates groups with an equal number of discrete units for each group.
-The discrete units are gathered from the distinct possible values from your data.
+  -**Quantile** creates each group with an equal number of discrete units.
+The discrete units are gathered from the distinct possible values of your data.
-  - **Heads/Tails** breaks can be very powerful for data with a long-tail distribution.
-The Heads/Tails method will create a break-point at the mean of your data, remove all data below the break-point and create the next break-point from the data above the first break-point.
-It will repeat the process until either only a single value is left above the break-point or if it reaches the desired number of breaks.
+  - **Heads/Tails** breaks can be powerful for data with a long-tail distribution.
+The Heads/Tails method will create a break-point at the mean of your data, remove all data below the break-point, and create the next break-point from the data above the first break-point.
+It will repeat the process until either a single value is left above the break-point or if it reaches the desired number of breaks.

 - **Color Ramp**
-  Select the colors you would like to display your data.
-You can customize these using CartoCSS, which we cover more in depth later, but you can take a quick look [here](https://www.mapbox.com/tilemill/docs/manual/carto/).
+Select the colors of your dataset.
+You can customize these using CartoCSS, which we will cover more in-depth, but take a quick look [here](https://www.mapbox.com/tilemill/docs/manual/carto/) in the meantime.

 - **Described in earlier section**
   - Buckets